Vyral/base-template/_posts/2019-12-12-what-you-could-gain-by-joining-the-dave-hooke-team.md

 Cindy Crossley got her Realtor’s license in March of 2018.
 When she started, it was challenging.
 She’d always thought of a "team" as a group of people helping and supporting each other.
 However, that’s not exactly what happened.
 She felt like she was her own agent, even though she was on a team and she struggled.
 In 2018, she closed only two deals.

-When she saw one of The Dave Hook Team’s ads, she decided to give us a call.
+When she saw one of The Dave Hooke Team’s ads, she decided to give us a call.
 After our four-step interview process, Cindy began her transition to our team in January of 2019.

 {% include pullquote.html %}